OpenDSA/OpenDSA/RST/source/Glossary.rst

    data type
       A type together with a collection of operations to manipulate the type.

+   dequeue
+      A specialized term used to indicate removing an element from a queue.

    design patterns
       Abstractions for describing the design of programs |---| that is,